ishaansathaye/bootcamp-hack4impact/Bootcamp8_AdvancedReact/AdvancedReact.md

 - Why Hooks?
     - Hooks allow us to use many more class component features, like state and lifecycle methods, in functional components
     - They are specialized React functions that give us some of there class-based behavior
-- Why not just use class compoennts?
+- Why not just use class components?
     - Unintuitive syntax: function binding and ``this`` keyword
     - Larger than functions and load slower
 ### State